 When the instruction part of the session started, Raf explained that we were going to do Closed Guard Passing.
 This was due to the fact that there was a competition two days before at Hereford and a number of Checkmat guys went to compete.
 Raf felt that there seemed to be some people having no success breaking and passing closed guard so he wanted to go back to basics.
 It's worth mentioning however, that of the three guys I know of that competed from the Bristol class, all three acquitted themselves well by all accounts.
 Josh Kersey won a couple of fights in the always heavily contested under 82 kg bracket, Shabba Vaithianathan managed to get three wins (all by sub) and finished fourth in his bracket and Ronan Fleming impressively managed to come away with a silver medal at blue belt under 100 kg.
 Well done guys.
 All good results.

-us was a standing one for No gi.
+On to the techniques then.
+First pass Raf showed us was a standing one for No gi.
 Start in your opponents closed guard, laying down on his torso with hands pressing his armpits.
 You then stand and pressure his body using your hips as if to stack him.
 If you bend your legs in slightly and balance on the instep of your foot the opponent will not be able to take your leg for a sweep.
 From here, push one of his legs down with both hands to break his closed guard, then land your knee past the leg with your foot the other side so you have his leg pinned to the floor.
 Lean across his torso using your body weight to keep the guy down then pull your other leg through and secure the side control before bringing the bracing leg fully over.

 Raf also showed nearly the same for Gi, but you start postured up with one hand on his belt, the other taking his same side wrist and pressing it into his body.
 Stand as for the first technique, then break closed guard with one hand using a grip on the gi pants (almost as if you're pulling the leg open) and then pass same as before.